 We get it though, that sometimes you’ve done all you can and you’re still just left with a tiny apartment to work with.
 Which is still OK, trust us.

 First, get rid of any clutter as it breaks up the visual impact of your room as well as physically taking up space.

 Yes, one of our tips is literally just “corral your stuff.”

 Are you a home bird?
 Our ultimate guide to staying in is especially for you!

 If you’re seriously stuck, looking for overflow space is maybe a good idea.
 Are there other areas of your small home that you could open up to party guests?
 You could set your bedroom up as a chill-out room, for example, if you’re living in a small one-bedroom flat.
 Even a tent on a balcony would do!
 Especially if it looked as dreamy as either of these:

-No, your food portions don’t have to be as tiny as your small living space!
 If you’re expecting a crowd, and you’re cooking, we have some bonus ideas to create more floor space while improving the experience of your guests, all in one fell swoop.

 - Plan and prep your food ahead of time & if possible have something (like lasagne) already cooked and ready to go